School Resource Officers

 History of the School Resource Officer (SRO) Program in Irving

 The School Resource Officer (SRO) program was established in 1985 as the Youth Action Center (YAC) program with the assistance of a Criminal Justice Division grant.
 One officer was assigned to each of the three high schools and one officer to every two middle schools for a total of six officers.
 Enrollment for the Irving Independent School District (IISD) was slightly over 20,000 students.
 In 1993, enrollment had grown to almost 25,000 students and the SRO program expanded to include seven additional officers and a sergeant.
-There were also three officers assigned to alternative education campuses and three more officers dedicated to elementary school.
-Currently, there are 19 SRO’s providing law enforcement services to approximately 33,000 Irving ISD students and approximately 4,000 Carrollton / Farmers Branch ISD students.
+There were also three officers assigned to alternative education campuses and three more officers dedicated to elementary schools.
+Currently, there are 21 SROs providing law enforcement services to approximately 33,000 Irving ISD students and approximately 4,000 Carrollton / Farmers Branch ISD students.

 What is a School Resource Officer?

 An SRO is a member of a select group of specially trained, veteran officers assigned to schools on a full-time basis.
-The Irving Police SRO Unit subscribes to the "Triad" concept which includes the SRO serving as law enforcement officer, educator, and counselor.
+The Irving Police SRO Unit subscribes to the "Triad" concept which includes the SRO serving as a law enforcement officer, educator, and counselor.